bufbuild-ru/docs/docs/bsr/admin/manage-repositories/index.md

 You can decide who gets to see your repository by picking whether it's public or private.
 When you create one, you get to choose which one you want.

 - A public repository can be seen by anyone who has access to the instance.
 For repositories on https://buf.build, this means it can be seen by anyone on the internet.
-For private customer instances, it means it can only be seen by anyone authenticated on the instance unless you disable authentication for public moduldes.
+For private customer instances, it means it can only be seen by anyone authenticated on the instance unless you disable authentication for public modules.
 - A private repository is only viewable by you and the people you give permission to.

 ### Add a member

-Managing members is only allowed for repositories that are owned by a BSR organization.
-To add a direct access member (one who doesn't belong to the parent organization):
+Managing members is only allowed for repositories that are owned by a BSR organization.This section describes how to manage repository members using the BSR web app.
+See [Manage user access with IdP groups](../instance/manage-access-idp-groups/) if you're using IdP groups to manage repository membership.To add a direct access member (one who doesn't belong to the parent organization):

 1. Go to the repository's **Settings** page at `https://buf.build/ORGANIZATION/REPOSITORY/settings`
 2. In the **Manage access** section, click **Add direct access members**.